vlonje20/vin-tour-ph/READMe.md

 # ABOUT THE APP:
   - The application is a 'java-based' application.
-  - The name of the app shall be "vin-tour"
+  - The name of the app shall be "vin-tour-ph"
-  - The url of the app is "home.jsp"

 # VERSIONING:
-  - We will be using the Semantic Versioning approach.
+  - We will be using the 'Semantic Versioning' approach.

 # RELEASES:

 # NOTE:
-  - The gitHub repository name is "vin-tour.ph"
+  - The gitHub repository name is "vin-tour-ph"
-  - Final name "pom.xml" for the app=vin-tour
+  - Final name "pom.xml" for the app=vin-tour-ph-version
+  - Example: vin-tour-ph-v1.0.0